Last Updated on: September 29, 2022

 1.Sprint planning meeting:

-The product backlog has all the task compiled for the team to carry out.
+The product backlog has all the tasks compiled for the team to carry out.
 After a thorough examination, evaluation and deciding which task to take down first, they are arranged chronologically put into a table.
 This tabular representation is called a sprint Backlog.

 The evaluated task undergoes a procedure in parallel where the work is done and progressed methodically.
-It comprises of a “To do” list, “Build”, ” test”, and “Done”.
-The task is pushed in of conveniency and capacity of the team to deliver it.
+It comprises a “To do” list, “Build”, ” test”, and “Done”.
+The task is pushed in the convenience and capacity of the team to deliver it.
 At the end of the sprint.
 The localised work that is done in the end, and if by any chance, it remains uncompleted, it will be sent back to the product backlog.
 The undone work will be scheduled for the next sprint.